-Denison's other NEOs experienced moderate increases in their salaries up to 2011, largely reflective of peer bench marking, to ensure that the Company was able to attract and retain executives with the appropriate experience and skill.
-With the sale of Denison's US Mining Division in 2012, two long-standing executives whose compensation is included in "Other NEO Pay" from 2010 to 2012 left the Company.
-At the same time, Mr. Blower joined the Company, keeping the trend of total compensation in "Other NEO Pay" relatively unchanged between 2012 and 2014.
+With the sale of Denison's US Mining Division in 2012, two long-standing executives whose compensation is included in "Other NEO Pay" in 2012 left the Company.
+One of the NEOs was replaced and at the same time, the Company hired a VP, Exploration, in line with the Company's transition from producer to explorer.
+Together, these changes kept the trend of total compensation in "Other NEO Pay" relatively unchanged between 2012 and 2014.
 The Compensation Committee did not increase any other NEO salaries for 2014 or 2015, except for cost of living increases.
-Denison's disappointing SR and SRI performance (as discussed above) negatively impacted the size of bonuses of Denison's NEOs.
+Denison's disappointing SR and SRI performance negatively impacted the size of bonuses of Denison's NEOs in 2014 and 2015.